valkovich-ds/streamx-common-github-actions/README.md

 The action operates in two modes:

-* **Source-provider mode** - Uses `event-type` + `source-provider` to detect and ingest content from the workspace.
-Suitable for batch operations and pull request synchronization.
+* **Source-provider mode** - Uses `event-type` + `source-provider` to detect and ingest content from the repository.
+Suitable for publishing all matching files or synchronizing pull request changes.
 * **Subject mode** - Uses `event-type` + `subject` for simple single-event ingestion without source detection.

 ### Usage